FoleyX90/titanium_documentation/source/en/contribute.md

 The steps are as follows:

-* find possible bug
+1. find possible bug
-* search Lighthouse thoroughly for similar issues
+2. search Lighthouse thoroughly for similar issues
-* create a use-case, following the guidance in [Creating Good Use-cases](#creating_good_use-cases)
+3. create a use-case, following the guidance in [Creating Good Use-cases](#creating_good_use-cases)
-* search the [Q&A](http://developer.appcelerator.com/questions/created) for the issue and its solution.
+4. search the [Q&A](http://developer.appcelerator.com/questions/created) for the issue and its solution.
 If none exists, post a question to garner community opinion and request a workaround, following the guidance in [Q&A - Jumping the queue](#q&a_-_jumping_the_queue).
 Include your use-case
-* once certain of a bug:
+5. once certain of a bug:
     * create a Lighthouse ticket (one ticket per bug)
     * keep it as concise and as factual as possible
     * include your use-case
     * watch ticket, to receive updates about its status
-* help others by posting the ticket's URL to your Q&A question as a comment under someone else's answer and mark it as "best"
+6. help others by posting the ticket's URL to your Q&A question as a comment under someone else's answer and mark it as "best"

 ## Creating Good Use-cases

 A "use-case" or "use-case code" is a working script that demonstrates a specific bug.
-The best use-case is one that contains the least possible code required.
+The *best* use-case is one that contains the least possible code while still demonstrating the bug.

 Being in the habit of writing use-cases can be really helpful when you are troubleshooting an issue, because it can differentiate user coding errors from actual bugs.

 For example, you observe that the `layout:'vertical'` property of Titanium's window object does not work as expected for the window's child views.
 In the process of producing a use-case, you remove every property from both the window and its sub-views except those that are absolutely necessary.
-With less code, it is often easier to see a mistake and, in this case, you realize that the children's top property had been inadvertently set, which caused the views to be positioned absolutely rather than relatively.
+With less code, it is often easier to notice a mistake and, in this case, you realize that the children's top property had been inadvertently set, which caused the views to be positioned absolutely rather than relatively.

 Syntax errors can be the cause of unusual behaviour from your code.
 Therefore, there is no point escalating an issue to the community forum or the bug ticketing system until you have ensured it validates successfully.
 See our [Third-party tools](tool_thirdparty.html) page for recommendations of good validators, or use [JSLint](http://www.jslint.com) online.